 Selecting plants is one of the toughest gardening tasks, simply because there are so many from which to choose.
-Key things to keep in mind are your hardiness zone and your soil type.
-But when push comes to trowel, what it really comes down to is what plants do you like and how much time can you put into caring for them.
-Here are some lists and resources to help you focus your search:
+Key things to keep in mind are your hardiness zone and your soil type, but when push comes to trowel, what it really comes down to is what plants you like and how much time can you put into caring for them.

 03 of 05

 Designing a garden is an ongoing process and half the fun of gardening.
-While there are so called "design rules", like always planting in odd numbers, there are no garden police to enforce them.
+While there are so-called "design rules", like always planting in odd numbers, there is no garden police to enforce them.
 Make your garden whatever you envision.
-Most gardens are a mix of plants - annuals, perennials, trees and shrubs - that are always growing and changing and even the best thought out design will eventually need editing.
-Even so, there are some basic principles that will get you started off right.
+Most gardens are a mix of plants - annuals, perennials, trees, and shrubs - that is always growing and changing.
+Even the best thought out design will eventually need editing.

-An...d here's a tip: Choosing some type of theme, whether it's a color scheme, a style or a group of plants, will not only help give your garden a sense of cohesion, it will help make your design choices easier.
+Choosing some type of theme, whether it's a color scheme, a style, or a group... of plants, will not only help give your garden a sense of cohesion, it will help make your design choices easier.
 You can always expand from there.

 04 of 05

 There are all kinds of tools and gadgets designed to make gardening easier and more enjoyable.
-There are a few that should be in every gardener's shed, like good pruners, but most are optional and as you gain experience you will find yourself reaching for the same favorite tools again and again.
-So don't go overboard buying tools right away.
-However once you know what you like, it's worth it to invest in the best gardening tools you can afford.
+There are a few that should be in every gardener's shed, like good pruners, but most are optional, and as you gain experience, you will find yourself reaching for the same favorite tools again and again.
+Don't go overboard buying tools right away.
+Once you know what you like, though, it's worth it to invest in the best gardening tools you can afford.
 Good tools are more comfortable to use... and last a long time.Continue to 5 of 5 below.

 05 of 05